 - Enter the fully qualified domain name of the machine on which the keystore is or will be located in the Client Machine field.
 This field cannot be modified on an edit. - In the Store Path field, enter the full path to the keystore on that machine, including the file name.
 Paths and filenames entered for Linux/UNIX machines are case sensitive.
 This field cannot be modified on an edit. - Select the Type from the dropdown.
-The available types are: - ° JKS with a custom extension based on the AnyAgent framework.
+The available types are: - JKS Standard Java keystore. - PKCS12 PKCS12 type files (e.g. P12 or PFX), which are discoverable with the Java Agent using compatibility mode introduced in Java version 1.8. - Windows-My Windows local machine personal certificate store.
+This option is only supported with a custom extension based on the AnyAgent framework.
 The Keyfactor Java Agent does not include functionality to manage this type of store.